Jigsaw scores $3.7M to slow down your dating swipes – TechCrunch

 More pieces are removed as the pair mutually exchange messages until there’s no more puzzle bits left.
 Hopefully you also won’t run out of conversation at that point.

 “Over six messages each (12 in total) is what we believe is the minimum needed for a meaningful conversation,” says Durrant.
-“That’s why the jigsaw puzzle currently unveils fully after seven messages are exchanged (14 pieces reveal in total), revealing the face underneath.
+“That’s why the jigsaw puzzle currently unveils fully after seven messages are exchanged (14 pieces revealed in total), revealing the face underneath.
 This number has been tested and this is the current sweet spot for our users.”

 Jigsaw isn’t unique in the concept of shielding facial visuals to encourage dating app users to do more chatting and less mindless swiping.
-There are a whole bunch of ‘slower reveal’ style twists aimed at reducing “dating app fatigue” — as another app, INYN, which also limits the velocity of the profile reveal, puts it.
+There are a whole bunch of “slower reveal” style twists aimed at reducing “dating app fatigue” — as another app, INYN, which also limits the velocity of the profile reveal, puts it.

 Another app which blurs users’ photos until they do some chatting is Taffy.
 There’s also Muslim matchmaking app Veil — which offers a “digital veil” feature (aka an opaque filter) that it applies to all profile photos, male and female, until a mutual match is made.

-Other ‘anti-superficial’ dating apps, like Willow, try a Q&A style approach — getting users to answer questions to see more photos.
+Other “anti-superficial” dating apps, like Willow, try a Q&A style approach — getting users to answer questions to see more photos.
 The list goes on.

-Still, Jigsaw has come up with perhaps the most visually obvious (and gamified) twist on this slow reveal format.
-And being so immediately, well, obvious, it might make its ‘slow reveal’ twist stick for longer than the average ‘love is blind’ alternative dating app.
+Still, Jigsaw has come up with perhaps the most visually obvious (and gamified) twist on this slow-reveal format.
+And being so immediately, well, obvious, it might make its “slow reveal” twist stick for longer than the average “love is blind” alternative dating app.

 Its seed investment is not about buying users, either.
 We made sure to check.

-The Relationship Corp does offer user acquisition/traffic generation services to dating apps — including those it invests in — but in Jigsaw’s case the investment is a straight equity investment, per Durrant.
+The Relationship Corp. does offer user acquisition/traffic generation services to dating apps — including those it invests in — but in Jigsaw’s case the investment is a straight equity investment, per Durrant.
 So it’s at least sounding confident in its ability to grow.

-“They’re super low key but are known in the industry,” says Durrant of the lead seed investor.
+“They’re super low-key but are known in the industry,” says Durrant of the lead seed investor.
 “Steve Happas their CEO is ex-Match and… sits on our advisory board [as part of the investment].
 We had an option to work with them to acquire users but instead, they are supporting our internal team in an advisory capacity.”